Tohoku Rakuten Golden Eagles: 2005–2009: Debut and the road to the Climax Series

 Just over a month into their first season, the Eagles removed Kuehnert as general manager and demoted the head and batting coaches following a 6–22 start.
 The team finished 51.5 games out of first place and was the first NPB team in 40 years to lose over 90 games in a single season.
 As a result, ten players were released, and Tao was dismissed despite being signed to a three-year contract.
-In an otherwise disastrous season, one highlight was team's home debut.
+In an otherwise disastrous season, one highlight was the team's home debut.
 Only five months after being awarded a franchise and without a preseason game as a dry run, Rakuten ran and operated the game smoothly in front of a packed, partially-renovated Miyagi Stadium.
-It was also was estimated that the economic impact of the team in the Tōhoku region was $300 million in the first year.
+It was also estimated that the economic impact of the team in the Tōhoku region was $300 million in the first year.
 Rakuten planned to spend more than ¥1 billion on enhancing player training and about ¥3 billion on the continuing remodel of the ballpark.
 The stadium's off-season renovations expanded its seating capacity and added amenities.
 Mikitani looked to experience to lead the Eagles in its second season when he replaced first-time manager Tao with Hall of Famer and veteran manager Katsuya Nomura, signing him to a three-year contract.
 The team improved slightly over its first season, and third baseman José Fernández went on to receive the Eagles' first Best Nine Award in his first season with the team.
 However, the 2006 season also brought the Eagles' their first no-hit loss, and they still finished last in the Pacific League.
 At the end of the season, Rakuten drafted pitcher Masahiro Tanaka in the first round of the 2006 amateur high school draft.